Watson Institute for International and Public Affairs

 Data from Human Cost of Post - 9/11 Wars: Direct War Deaths in Major War Zones (2019) by Neta Crawford and Catherine Lutz.
 Graphic design by Maria Ji.

 Over 7,000 U.S. service members have died in the post-9/11 warzones of Iraq, Afghanistan, Pakistan, and elsewhere.
-Their deaths have affected a large community of parents, spouses, children, siblings, and friends.
+Their deaths have affected a large community of parents, spouses, children, siblings, and friends and will continue to have reverberating impacts.
 Afghan, Iraqi, and other allied military and police deaths have been even more extensive.
 Western allies of the U.S. also have borne significant human costs in the post-9/11 wars.

 Hundreds of thousands more United States and allied service members have been wounded in combat or have died indirectly as a result of injuries sustained in the war zones.
 The U.S. military suicide rate, historically low, has climbed significantly since 2004: four times as many service members have died by suicide than in combat in the post-9/11 wars, signaling a widespread mental health crisis.